J-Labodi/Accommodation-System/README.md

 address, telephone number.
 The halls provide only single rooms which have a room number and monthly rent rate.
 The total number of rooms provided by the accommodation office should also be available.
-The hall number uniquely identifies each room in all of the halls controlled by the accommodation office, and is used when renting a room to a student. <br/><br/>
+The hall number uniquely identifies each room in all of the halls controlled by the accommodation office and is used when renting a room to a student. <br/><br/>
-The UWE Bristol Accommodation Services allow students renting rooms for the entire 12- month academic year from September to August.
+The UWE Bristol Accommodation Services allow students to rent rooms for the entire 12- month academic year from September to August.
 Each individual rental agreement between a student and the accommodation office is uniquely identified using a lease number.
 The data stored on each lease includes the lease number, duration of the lease (in months),